 credentialConfig.setAccessKeyId(System.getenv("ALIBABA_CLOUD_ACCESS_KEY_ID"));

-// Obtain the AccessKey secret from the environment variable.
+// Required.
+This example retrieves the AccessKey secret from an environment variable.

 credentialConfig.setAccessKeySecret(System.getenv("ALIBABA_CLOUD_ACCESS_KEY_SECRET"));

-// Obtain the temporary STS token from the environment variable.
+// Required.
+This example retrieves the temporary security token from an environment variable.

 credentialConfig.setSecurityToken(System.getenv("ALIBABA_CLOUD_SECURITY_TOKEN"));